-Errors & Omissions Insurance (E&O) helps cover the costs of claims against your business that mistakes or omissions were made in providing its services.
-This coverage is also known as Professional Liability Insurance.
-Typically, these claims are made by customers or clients of your business who claim they suffered damages because of mistakes your business committed while providing professional services.
+Errors and Omissions Insurance, or also known as E&O Insurance, is simply defined as insurance which helps cover the costs of claims against your business that mistakes or omissions were made in providing its services.
+This coverage is also an integral part of your Professional Liability Insurance policy.
+Typically, these claims are made by customers or clients of your business who claim they suffered damages because of errors or mistakes your business committed while providing professional services.

-Errors & Omissions Insurance covers a range of expenses your business may incur when a professional liability claim is made against it.
+Errors and Omissions Insurance covers a range of expenses your business may incur when a professional liability claim is made against it.
 This is important because liability claims can be expensive.
-The defense attorneys’ fees and court costs can be overwhelming – not to mention the possible costs to settle a claim.
+The defense attorneys’ fees and court costs can be overwhelming—not to mention the possible costs to settle a claim.

 Attorney Fees.
 Defense lawyers usually charge by the hour.
-The typical rate for a lawyer ranges from $100-$200 an hour2 Lawyers in metropolitan areas may charge up to $400 an hour.
+The typical rate for a lawyer ranges from $100 to $200 an hour.2 Lawyers in metropolitan areas may charge up to $400 an hour.
 And some liability cases can last anywhere from several months to a couple of years.
-Typical litigation costs for small businesses can range anywhere from $3,000 to $150,000.3 Only one third of those cases cost less than $10,000.4 Even if the claim doesn’t go to court, you may still need to pay a lawyer to respond to the claim and provide counsel.
+Typical litigation costs for small business can range anywhere from $3,000 to $150,000.3 Only one-third of those cases cost less than $10,000.4 Even if the claim doesn’t go to court, you may still need to pay a lawyer to respond to the claim and provide counsel.
 This can cost up to $5,000.5

-Settlements and Judgements.
-Of course, lawyer, court and admin costs pay for the process that culminates in a judgment or settlement.
-The settlement fee or judgement is the amount of money your business pays to the plaintiff – the one who made the claim against your business - if you lose the case.
-To put it bluntly, your business probably can’t afford to pay a significant liability judgement or settlement out of operating income and still remain in business.
+Settlements and Judgments.
+Of course, lawyer, court, and admin costs pay for the process that culminates in a judgment or settlement.
+The settlement fee or judgment is the amount of money your business pays to the plaintiff—the one who made the claim against your business—if you lose the case.
+To put it bluntly, your business probably can’t afford to pay a significant liability judgment or settlement out of operating income and still remain in business.
 Settlements can typically range from a couple thousand dollars to millions of dollars.
 Even a claim that’s only a few thousand dollars can be enough to shutter most businesses’ doors.

 General Liability.
 Errors and Omissions Insurance does not cover third-party bodily injury or property damage claims made against your business.
 For example, a customer slips on a wet floor in your store and hurts her back.
 She makes a claim against your business for her related medical expenses.
 This claim would not be covered by E&O Insurance.
 However, a claim like this could be covered by a General Liability Insurance policy.
 Or, let’s say one of your employees is operating equipment and accidentally damages another business’s office building.
 That business makes a claim against yours for the cost of the damages.
 Again, E&O Insurance does not cover this type of claim.
 General Liability Insurance would be the right coverage for a claim like this.

 Employee Claims.
 Errors and Omissions Insurance does not cover employee claims.
 For example, an employee is moving heavy boxes in the storeroom of your office.
 He trips while moving a box and injures his back.
-The employee makes a claim against your business to help cover the wages he loses while he is out of work.
+The employee makes a claim against your business to help cover the wages he lost while is out of work.
 He also requests that you pay for his medical expenses.
-This type of claim could be covered by Worker’s Compensation Insurance, not E&O. E&O also does not cover employee disputes.
+This type of claim could be covered by Workers’ Compensation Insurance, not E&O Insurance.
+E&O Insurance also does not cover employee disputes.
 For example, one of your younger employees has been putting in extra hours and doing a lot of career development.
 Because of this, you give him a raise.
 An older employee makes a claim against your business, saying that he was due for a raise but was not given one because he was older.
 He makes a claim that your business is discriminating because of age.
-E&O will not cover this claim.
-This type of claim could be covered by Employee Practices Liability Insurance.
+E&O Insurance will not cover this claim.
+This type of claim could be covered by Employment Practices Liability Insurance.

 Why Do You Need Errors and Omissions Insurance?